This article was last updated on May 25 at 9 p.m. For corrections, see below.

-At around 3:45 p.m. today, UC San Diego Chancellor Pradeep Khosla and Academic Senate Chair Olivia Graeve sent out a campus-wide email with the subject line: “Joint Message from Chancellor Khosla and Academic Senate Chair Graeve Regarding Event Disruption.”
+At around 3:45 p.m. on Tuesday, May 20, UC San Diego Chancellor Pradeep Khosla and Academic Senate Chair Olivia Graeve sent out a campus-wide email with the subject line: “Joint Message from Chancellor Khosla and Academic Senate Chair Graeve Regarding Event Disruption.”
 Their message addressed two protests held yesterday at 4:30 p.m. by Students for Justice in Palestine San Diego and the Faculty Defense Group.
 Attendees protested against the School of Global Policy and Strategy’s public lecture with the former Israeli ambassador for the Consul General of Israel in New York and the Tri-State Area, Ido Aharoni, at the Gardner Room.

 “Last night, a group of protesters, many of them wearing masks, disrupted a public lecture by an invited speaker on our campus,” the message read.
 “This conduct is an affront to the mission of our university.
 It violates campus policies and our Principles of Community, and is antithetical to our values and the educational mission of UC San Diego.”